Gorcenski/whentheycamedown/README.md

 For example, to translate the Christopher Columbus in Richmond post, copy `content/english/post/columbus-rva.md` to `content/espanol/post/columbus-rva.md` and edit the content to español.

 If the language is not supported, e.g. German, then create `content/deutsch/post/columbus-rva.md` and translate the post.
 Then, update the `config.toml` file in the root directory to add deutsch support.

+### Categories and tags
+The categories inside each post can include one or more of the following: `["colonizers", "confederates", "racists", "rapists", "slavers", "war-criminals"]` and the following tags can include one or more of the following: `["municipal-action", "renaming", "direct-action", "private-action"]`.
+Other tags and categories can be added, but first raise an issue about it.